joemilo/project/README.md

 <h2>Objective</h2><br>
 The Studport provides the students with the details about the students’ achievements and the student can also have a chit chat with their lecturer.
 So, the objective for this StudPort is to: -
--	Make the students ease to have access for their online courses<br>
+&#x2022;Make the students ease to have access for their online courses<br>
--	Students can make attendances and see their record of attendances<br>
+&#x2022;Students can make attendances and see their record of attendances<br>
--	Perform as a platform for students to reach out their lecturers<br>
+&#x2022;Perform as a platform for students to reach out their lecturers<br>
--	Make the students to have access to their own profiles <br>
+&#x2022;Make the students to have access to their own profiles <br>

 <h2>Features and functionalities of the proposed web application.</h2>